 salt and pepper

-To serve: Arrange several tomatoes on a serving plate, stem side up.
+- Arrange several tomatoes on a serving plate, stem side up.
 Drizzle the tomatoes and plates with the remaining olive oil.
 Scatter the torn herbs over the top and sprinkle with crushed pink peppercorns.
+Serve with Crostini on the side.

-Note: I chose very small tomatoes the first time I made this dish.
+- I chose very small tomatoes the first time I made this dish.
 They were so cute!
-They were also difficult to work with because the outside of the tomatoes were thin and it was difficult to get the spoon inside carefully to scoop them out.
+They were also difficult to work with because the outside of the tomatoes were thin and it was difficult to get the spoon inside to carefully scoop them out.
 Medium sized tomatoes make a better choice.

 OMG!
 I can't wait for the heirloom tomatoes to show up at the farmer's market now!
 And I'm glad you added that note.
 My first thought was how cute those would be made from cherry tomatoes!
 I'll take your advice and use the medium sized ones!
 Thanks for the recipe 🙂